DawsonReschke/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).
+  A closure is when you return a function from within a function, where this new function references the contianing function. example: a(b){return f(z)=>z+b}

 2. Study the following code, then answer the questions below.

 ```js